bluenviron/gortsplib/README.md

 * Client
   * Query servers about available streams and tracks
   * Read
-    * Read streams from servers with the UDP, UDP-multicast or TCP transport protocol
+    * Read media streams from servers with the UDP, UDP-multicast or TCP transport protocol
     * Read TLS-encrypted streams (TCP only)
     * Switch transport protocol automatically
     * Read only selected tracks of a stream